nirmata/crossplane/README.md

   ```

-2. Connect to crossplane cluster
+2. Connect to nirmata-devtest cluster

     Run the following commands